germanWalton/task-manager-client/README.md

 ## 🚀 Live Demo

-You can access the live application here: [Task Manager App](https://your-deployed-app-url.com)
+You can access the live application here: https://task-manager-client-lac.vercel.app/login

 ## ✨ Features